yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-configuration.md

-### 2.3 Business & compliance info.
-(Mandatory for Indian number WABA)
+### 2.3 Compliance to use SPM/MPM on WhatsApp (Mandatory for Indian WABA)

 It is mandatory for Indian Businesses to provide the Business and Compliance info to use the SPM/MPM feature on their WABA accounts.
+This is mandatory for all Indian WhatsApp business accounts.

-Log on to the [Cloud Platform](https://cloud.yellow.ai/) and go to **Channels** > **WhatsApp**, and fill in the details.
+Log on to the [Cloud Platform](https://cloud.yellow.ai/) and go to **Channels** > **WhatsApp**, and fill in all the Basic and Additional details.

 <img src="https://i.imgur.com/g7gw6v9.png" width="65%"/>